liferay/generator-liferay-fragments/README.md

 ## Usage

-Once you've created your project, there are several npm scripts that allow you to create fragments and fragment collections, export fragments from a Liferay instance, and manage your existing fragments.
+Once you've created your project, there are several scripts that allow you to create fragments and fragment collections, export fragments from a Liferay instance, and manage your existing fragments.